czhengjuarez/idea-box/README.md

 ## Usage

+### For Team Members

 1. **Submit an Idea**: Click the "Submit New Idea" button and fill out the form with:
    - Idea Title
-   - Your Name
+   - Your Name (optional)
+   - Name Visibility (Everyone or PXLT only)
-   - Problem description
+   - Problem description (with rich text formatting)
-   - Proposed Solution
+   - Proposed Solution (with rich text formatting)
-   - Potential Impact
+   - Potential Impact (with rich text formatting)

+2. **Use Rich Text Formatting**:
+   - Select text and use the toolbar to apply **bold**, *italic*, or underline
+   - Click bullet or numbered list buttons to create lists
+   - Format is preserved when displayed

-2. **Vote on Ideas**: Click the thumbs-up button to upvote ideas you support
+3. **Vote on Ideas**: Click the thumbs-up button to upvote ideas you support

-3. **Prioritize Ideas**: Drag ideas up or down using the grip handle to reorder them by priority
+4. **Prioritize Ideas**: Drag ideas up or down using the grip handle to reorder them by priority

-4. **Create Tickets**: Click the "Create Ticket" button on prioritized ideas to open Jira and mark them as tracked

 5. **View Tracked Ideas**: Switch to the "Tracked" tab to see ideas that have been converted to tickets

-6. **Edit or Delete**: Use the edit button to modify ideas or delete button to remove them
+### For Administrators

+1. **Access Admin Portal**: Click the Settings icon (⚙️) in the top right corner

+2. **Login**: Use credentials `admin@ideabox.com` / `admin123`

+3. **Manage Ideas**: In the admin portal you can:
+   - View all submitted ideas with full name visibility
+   - Edit any idea (title, name, visibility, problem, solution, impact)
+   - Delete ideas
+   - Create tickets for prioritized ideas (opens Jira)

+4. **Return to Public View**: Click "Back to Public View" to return to the main page

 All changes are automatically saved to R2 storage and synced across all users in real-time.